kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 //
 // Might be an expensive operation, as authorizers might webhook to evaluate
 // its conditions.
-func (d Decision) Evaluate(ctx context.Context, data ConditionsData, builtinConditionSetEvaluators ...BuiltinConditionSetEvaluator) (Decision, error)
+func (d Decision) Evaluate(ctx context.Context, data ConditionData, builtinConditionSetEvaluators ...BuiltinConditionSetEvaluator) (Decision, error)

 // AllConditionSets returns an ordered list of all (including lazily-evaluated)
 // authorizers' decisions, until a concrete decision is reached.